jerrywardlow/devops-playground/wordpress-cloud/README.md

 ### About

 The goal of this project is to use Terraform to deploy a scalable Wordpress cloud application across Amazon Web Services products.
 The core application servers are launched on EC2 t2.micro services, balanced behind Elastic Load Balancer.
+A NAT instance provides connectivity to these instances from their private subnet.
 Data is stored on a Relational Database Service MySQL instance and cached on ElastiCache/Redis.
 CloudFront is used as a content delivery network (CDN) and storage is facilitated with S3.

 ### Deployment